Questions about

 During a full block, no WhatsApp messages can be sent or received on that number.
 Customers who message your restaurant will see the message stuck on "one tick" (not delivered).
 Orders placed via WhatsApp will not come through.

 Munafe's manager portal and KDS continue to work — existing confirmed orders are still visible.
 But no new WhatsApp-originated orders will arrive until the block is lifted.
-This is why avoiding restrictions in the first place is critical for restaurants that rely on WhatsApp ordering during service.

 - Official API only — no unofficial automation, no policy bypass.